frankframework/frankframework/FRANKDOC.md

 * The method is public, returns some enum type and takes no arguments.
 * The method name starts with `get`, which is followed by the camel-cased attribute name.
 The method name ends with the word `Enum`.

-Class [HttpSender](core/src/main/java/nl/nn/adapterframework/http/HttpSender.java) has a config child setter
+Class [HttpSender](core/src/main/java/nl/nn/adapterframework/http/HttpSender.java) has an attribute setter

 	public void setPostType(String type)